 - Muscle pain

 Naturally, effective treatments will address these symptoms to keep the patient as comfortable as possible.
 This may involve medical supervision, diet, and/or using FDA-approved formulations of buprenorphine.
 Buprenorphine (commonly known as suboxone when combined with the opioid antagonist, naloxone) is an opioid that is often used for treating opioid use disorder.
-It lessens withdrawal symptoms, reduces cravings, and even blocks other opioids from working.
+It specifically lessens withdrawal symptoms, helping patients to taper off opioids.

 Buprenorphine treatment works by stimulating the opioid receptors in the brain.
 Because it only partially stimulates them and doesn’t get the patient “high,” it’s a popular opioid addiction recovery tool.
 This is a key part of full detoxification initiating treatment since without buprenorphine stimulating the opioid receptors, withdrawal symptoms become much more severe.
 You may take buprenorphine temporarily and wean off it, or take it indefinitely.
 This is something you and your treatment team will decide.